Skip to main content

 Visual summary

-A REMEDY-led international panel has developed the guidelines based on the best available research.
+A REMEDY-led international panel has developed new guidelines based on the best available research, where studies from REMEDY (NOR-DRUM) are a central part of the knowledge base.
 The underlying question: Can proactive TDM improve treatment outcomes for adults with inflammatory bowel disease, inflammatory arthritis, or psoriasis using biologics compared to standard care?

 There are three main recommendations:

-• Description: The panel suggests proactive TDM for patients on maintenance treatment with infliximab.
+• Recommendation 1: The panel suggests proactive TDM for patients on maintenance treatment with infliximab.

-• Description: The panel does not recommend proactive TDM for maintenance treatment with adalimumab or other biological drugs.
+• Recommendation 2: The panel does not recommend proactive TDM for maintenance treatment with adalimumab or other biological drugs.

 Content in BMJ